Dataset 2 - Accessing and Cleaning

 We will use the inner_join() function.
 We only have one column in common; if there are more than one columns in common, they would simply need adding to the by parameter as a vector using the combine c() function.

-Finally a note about cleaning - there may have been changes in the postcode allocations between the SEIFA data of 2016 and the Taxation data from 2019/20, we will leave this discrepancy for now and see the impact later in this workflow.
-(Hint: there are at least 10 changes!)
+Finally a note about cleaning - there may be differences in the postcode allocations between the SEIFA and Taxation data, we will leave this discrepancy for now and see the impact later in this workflow.

 filter( State !="Unknown" & State!="Overseas" ) %>%